An Episode of Cathedral History: Plot summary

 Worby overhears Palmer, a mason overseeing works to the Cathedral, scolding one of his men for failing to properly repair the gap in the altar-tomb; the fresh plaster has been "blowed out".
 Looking through the gap, Worby's friend Evans claims to see "something shiny" inside the altar-tomb.
 After Palmer and the workmen leave, Evans rolls up a music sheet and pokes it into the gap; when he withdraws it, the paper is torn, wet, and blackened.

 One night sometime later, Worby is awoken by the crying, which sounds "dreadful near"; looking out his window, he sees "two spots of red" in the shadow under a buttress.
 The next morning, overhearing his father say that an unusual piece of work has to be carried out in the Cathedral following the service, Worby and Evans hide in the triforium to watch.
 They see the Dean, Canon Henslow, Worby's father, Palmer, and two of Palmer's men locking the Cathedral.
 The Dean begrudgingly instructs Palmer to open-up the altar-tomb to "satisfy Southminster people".
 One of Palmer's men uses a crowbar to pry out the slab next to the gap.
 As the slab emerges, there is an inexplicable crashing sound, and the Dean is knocked over.
-Looking inside the altar-tomb, the Dean finds the scrap of music paper and the torn piece of the skirt.
+Looking inside the altar-tomb, the Dean finds only the scrap of music paper and the torn piece of the skirt.
 The north door of the Cathedral is found to be open.
 Returning home, Worby confesses to his father about hiding in the triforium.
 Worby's father tells him that "A thing like a man, all over hair, and two great eyes to it [...]
 Black it was [...] and a mass of hair, and two legs, and the light caught on its eyes" came out of the altar-tomb and knocked the Dean over.

 Finishing his story, Worby asks Lake not to share it until he and Evans are dead.
 Over 20 years later, following the deaths of Worby and Evans, Lake shares his notes of the story.
 He accompanies them with a sketch of the altar-tomb and a copy of the inscription added at the expense of canon Lyall, which reads "Ibi Cubavit Lamia".
 (Note: An extract from the Vulgate Isaiah 34:14; Latin for "Here lay the Lamia".)